MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/authentication-oauth.md

 4. For each API call to Bing Ads, use the returned access token as the *AuthenticationToken* element within the Bing Ads service [Service Request Header](get-started.md#where-to-use).
 For more information, see [Managing OAuth Tokens](#managingoauthtokens).

 ## <a name="registerapplication"></a>Registering Your Application
 Before you can manage authentication for users of your Bing Ads application, you must register your application and get the corresponding client ID and client secret.

-1. Go to [https://apps.dev.microsoft.com/](https://apps.dev.microsoft.com/), and login with your Microsoft Account credentials when prompted.
+1. Go to [https://apps.dev.microsoft.com/](https://apps.dev.microsoft.com/) (or [apps.dev.microsoft-int.com/#/appList](https://apps.dev.microsoft-int.com/#/appList) for apps that target the [sandbox](sandbox.md) environment), and login with your Microsoft Account credentials when prompted.

    > [!NOTE]
    > You may use any of your Microsoft accounts to manage authentication for your application.
 Using a Microsoft Account which is linked to your Bing Ads user credentials is optional for managing your application.